 With this concert I conclude my report/diary of a couple of years selected quite randomly in the musical history of a small genre in a huge city.
 It could have started earlier, finished later, and included some names instead of others.
 These are just some impressions that also sparked a few questions, the most interesting of which is probably: why post-rock, of all international genres, is receiving such good feedback and is expanding so quickly in China?

-One of my answers is that the almost total absence of lyrics makes it more difficult to “bridle” or regulate for a central government not exactly up to date in this sense, and more often than not busy with censoring works of art according to unpredictable criteria.
+One of my answers is that the almost total absence of lyrics makes it more difficult to “bridle” or regulate for a central government not always up to date in this sense, and sometimes making unpredictable decisions in terms of international cultural activities.
 Politically speaking, post-rock’s “silences” have always referred to more complex phenomena, actually full of unspoken or just hinted meanings.
 Many of the projects we have introduced here reflect on the individual, on the interactions with the rest of the world, on existence and its possible meanings; however, they rarely do it through politically-charged lyrics or “shock-rock” behaviors.
-Therefore, it is not that surprising that some bands with a strong political undertone (such as GY!BE) managed to find their way through underground channels to perform in one of the countries with the least lively political debate in the world.
-Just to give you an example, in 2009 the central government forbade Oasis to play in China because of Noel Gallagher’s participation in a pro-Tibet show in 1997.
+Therefore, it is not that surprising that some bands with a strong political undertone (such as GY!BE) managed to find their way through underground channels to perform in a country often perceived as close or rigid.
+Just to give an example, in 2009 the central government cancelled an Oasis show in China because of Noel Gallagher’s participation in a pro-Tibetan independence show in 1997.
 Oasis.